zemirco/lockit/README.md

 A new user signed up.
 The callback function has two arguments.

-- `user` is an object and contains information about the new user, like `user.username` or `user.email`.
+- `user` is an object and contains information about the new user, like `user.name` or `user.email`.
 - `res` is the standard Express.js `res` object with methods like `res.render` and `res.send`.
 If you've set `signup.handleResponse` to `false` Lockit will not handle the response for you.
 You therefore have to send the response back to the client manually or otherwise it will wait forever.